srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 ## Quick Start

-The project setup utilizes an Nvidia Jetson Orin Nano, flashed with JetPack 5.1.3 (Ubuntu 20.04 LTS and ROS Noetic) and configured to boot from an NVMe SSD for optimal performance.
+The project setup utilizes an Nvidia Jetson Orin Nano, flashed with JetPack 5.1.3 (Ubuntu 20.04 LTS including TensorRT and ROS Noetic) and configured to boot from an NVMe SSD for optimal performance.
 The Jetson communicates with the Pixhawk via a USB connection.

-Before starting, ensure atleast JetPack 5.1.3 (higher versions does not have ROS Noetic support) is installed on your Jetson module.

 ### Clone repo:
 ```bash